-- What were your initial goals for graduate study and for your career? - How have your initial goals changed? - To what extent do you think your first year of study has moved you toward achieving those goals? - What were your major achievements during your first year of graduate study? - Describe any unanticipated benefits and/or challenges in your first year of graduate study. - Reflect on your experiences in terms of your career goals and your journey toward being a nutrition professional who can synthesize depth of knowledge and creativity of thought to address future nutrition problems.
+- What were your initial goals for graduate study and for your career? - How have your initial goals changed? - In what ways and to what extent do you think your first year of study has moved you toward achieving those goals? - What were your major achievements during your first year of graduate study? - Describe any unanticipated benefits and/or challenges in your first year of graduate study and how you resolved them. - Summarize a reflection on your experiences in terms of your career goals and your journey toward becoming a nutrition professional who can synthesize depth of knowledge and creativity of thought to address future nutrition problems.